giannisvassiliou/KGFaq/README.md

 ## ULYSSES Parser
 <b>
-<br> You can use the script in this folder, to query the SPARQL ENDPOINT, with the most frequent SPARQL queries from the log provided in the data folder.
+<br> You can use the Python script in this folder, to query the SPARQL ENDPOINT, with the most frequent SPARQL queries from the log provided in the data folder.
 </b>
 <br>
 <br>